Who should apply to speak at the workshop?

 You can find W3C guidance on tools and tips to record yourself.
 As an alternative, the Program Committee will offer to record speakers over a teleconferencing system (e.g. Zoom) both to help with technical matters and to provide an audience to the speaker, since we recognize that speaking alone in front of a camera is not necessarily an easy exercise.

-W3C provides also more general guidance on how to present effectively, and in a way accessible to people with disabilities.
-See also How to Make Your Presentations Accessible to All.
+W3C also provides more general guidance on how to present effectively and in a way accessible to people with disabilities.

 What other commitments are expected from me if I give a talk?

-A few weeks after all the pre-recorded talks have been published on the W3C site, the Program Committee will set up a series of teleconferences in mid-April to mid-May 2021 where each of the workshop topics will get discussed, as informed by the submitted presentations.
+A few weeks after all the pre-recorded talks have been published on the W3C site, the Program Committee will set up a series of teleconferences where each of the workshop topics will get discussed, as informed by the submitted presentations.

 Speakers are expected to the best of their availability to be on the call(s) where the topic of their presentation is being discussed, to answer and raise questions with other workshop participants.

-The Program Committee will also set up an asynchronous communication mechanism (GitHub) where speakers are cordially invited to participate to exchange with other speakers and workshop participants.
+The Program Committee will also set up asynchronous communication mechanisms (forum, slack) where speakers are cordially invited to participate to exchange with other speakers and workshop participants.